terasolunaorg/terasolunaorg.github.com/guideline/5.0.x/en/_sources/Overview/ApplicationLayering.txt

 .. tip::

-    When using Spring Data JPA or MyBatis3, most RepositoryImpls are created automatically.
+    When using MyBatis3 or Spring Data JPA, most RepositoryImpls are created automatically.

 |